Darkroom4364/MicroC2/README.md

 # MicroC2 Framework - Academic Research Project

+## 📚 Project Background and Development Context

-**This framework was designed in conjunction with a bachelors thesis done at the Cyber Defence Campus (https://www.cydcampus.admin.ch/en) and ETH Zurich.
-It ultimately is designed to be a research testbed for exploring the limitations of state of the art AV and EDR solutions**
+**This framework was developed as part of a bachelor's thesis conducted at the [Cyber Defence Campus](https://www.cydcampus.admin.ch/en) in collaboration with [ETH Zurich](https://ethz.ch/en.html).
+The project serves as a research testbed for exploring the limitations and detection capabilities of state-of-the-art AV and EDR solutions.**

+(I do however plan on continuing developement on this as it has become a passion project.
+Goal is to build this into a fully fleshed out research testbed)

+### ⚠️ Development Acknowledgments

+**Ths project was developed under a rather compressed timeline, prioritizing research validation over production readiness.** Please expect:

+- **Prototype-Grade Code**: Some design decisions may require refinement
+- **Implementation Gaps**: Certain features contain placeholder implementations
+- **Limited Testing**: Comprehensive testing was constrained by timeline
+- **Potential Bugs**: Rapid development may have introduced edge cases

 ## 🚨 ETHICAL DISCLAIMER AND LEGAL NOTICE